CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-3/Sprint-1/Self-Paced Materials/1_Developing a Successful Acquisition Strategy.md

 * Evaluate reliability and compliance stats with industry standards, including testing and security regimes.
 * Examine the third-party developer risk mitigation and corrective methods for the open-source software in case it breaks.
 Does the developer have any documented experience in this area?

-Actions the government can take when implementing to reduce risks include:
+Actions the government can take to reduce risks include:

 * Incorporate testing procedures and test environment for new releases before deploying to the production environment.
 * Use backups to restore the previous release configuration when the new release breaks things.